 Substitute honey or brown rice syrup.

-spicier - in addition to the cinnamon add some dried ground ginger and/or cloves
+In addition to the cinnamon, add some dried ground ginger and/or cloves.

-vegan - substitute ½ cup applesauce for the eggs and PB2 for the dried milk powder
+Substitute ½ cup applesauce for the eggs and PB2 for the dried milk powder.

-no dried milk - substitute protein powder or PB2 or skip it altogether
+Substitute protein powder or PB2 or skip it altogether.

 Unsweetened applesauce, mashed bananas, vanilla.

 If you like these healthy energy bars, be sure to check out my other easy, healthy Weight Watchers friendly recipes including Low-Fat Cranberry Bars, Oprah's Healthy Apricot Oat Bars, Crunchy Peanut Butter Granola Bars, Nigella's Breakfast Bars and Chocolate-Topped Peanut Butter Oat Bars

-If you've made this Energy Snack Bars, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you've made these Energy Snack Bars, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Ellie's Easy Healthy Energy Bars Recipe